The Butterfly Fallacy: How stomach butterflies will get you caught up

-For everyone out there still searching for the drunk in love feeling, remember what happened last time you sobered up.
+For everyone out there still searching for the Butterfly Fallacy or a drunk in love feeling, remember what happened last time you sobered up.
 If you’re out here to win it … go for the championship ring and not just a good week.

 – SBM aka Sean Blackman

 Check out our homepage for more candid information from the SBM team.